Raeanne Rubenstein: Early life and education

-She was born on September 15, 1945 on Staten Island, and her father, Isidore, owned the Tudor Furniture Company, and her mother, Sylvia (Grossman) Rubenstein, taught elementary school.
-She attended Curtis High School before moving to the Annenberg School of Communication at the University of Pennsylvania, graduating in 1967.
+She was born on September 15, 1945, on Staten Island.
+Her father, Isidore, owned the Tudor Furniture Company, and her mother, Sylvia (Grossman) Rubenstein, taught elementary school.
+She attended Curtis High School before moving to the Annenberg School of Communications at the University of Pennsylvania, graduating in 1967.

 Career

 Rubenstein started her photography career by providing complimentary portraits for the celebrity interviews of her journalist friend Lita Eliscu.
 This resulted in her introduction to Andy Warhol, who she regularly photographed throughout the 1960s and who also introduced her to many celebrities at his Factory venue.
 Bonnie Garner arranged for her to have access to the Fillmore East, where she documented many rock acts including Jimi Hendrix, Janis Joplin, Jim Morrison, John Lennon, Yoko Ono, Lou Reed, Pink Floyd and Joe Cocker.

 A trip to Nashville in 1975 resulted in a love affair with the personalities of country music, producing a large body of work on celebrities like Lynn Anderson, Johnny Cash, Tammy Wynette, Waylon Jennings and Willie Nelson.
 This content provided material for multiple books and exhibitions.

-She enrolled in 2009 in Watkins Film School and subsequently produced, directed and photographed short movies.
-Rubenstein died on November 30, 2019 in Nashville, Tennessee.
+She enrolled in 2009 in Watkins College of Art film school and subsequently produced, directed and photographed short movies.
+Rubenstein died on November 30, 2019, in Nashville, Tennessee.